-I was found abandoned in the streets of Ilsan and was brought to the Ilsan center, where I stayed until I was adopted at 4 years old.
-During my time at Ilsan, I was placed in the “Love” house and was cared for by wonderful housemothers, including Molly Holt.
+I was found abandoned in the streets of Ilsan, South Korea and was brought to the Ilsan Center, where I stayed until I was adopted at 4 years old.
+During my time at the Ilsan Center, I was placed in the “Love” house and was cared for by wonderful housemothers, including Molly Holt.

 The Love Family

 My parents made a lot of adjustments upon my arrival home.
-Adding a new member is always hard, but because of my dwarfism, I also had some physical limitations that would require surgery.
+Adding a new member is always hard, but because of my dwarfism I also had some physical limitations that would require surgery.
 From the age of 5 to 21, I underwent 13 surgeries.
 A lot of my childhood was spent at Shriners Hospital for Children in Portland, Oregon — having surgery, recovering from surgery, or having the doctor tell me that I needed another surgery.
 My mother never left my side during those times.
 As much as I feel my childhood might have been stolen because of all the surgeries, all that time was spent with my lovely mother, and I wouldn’t have had it any other way.

 Throughout my life – from birth to the orphanage – there was never a gap in love.
 I always had a certain sense of protection that never made me question my identity.
-My birthmother knew she couldn’t take care of me and made the hard decision to give me up.
+My birthmother knew she couldn’t take care of me and made the hard decision to abandon me in a busy city.
 Could she have gone about it in a different way?
 Sure.
 I was found wandering the streets of Ilsan.
 For how long, I’m not sure.
 But I have to believe that my birthmother didn’t have a choice.
 My adoptive parents have always been open and honest with me about my past and my adoption, answering any and all questions.
 They made me who I am today, and that’s all that matters.

-As much as these next few words might be a little controversial, I’m going to say them anyway: by adopting me, I believe my parents saved me.
+As much as these next few words might be a little controversial, I’m going to say them anyway: by adopting me, I believe my parents helped saved me.
 I know a lot of people who would be offended by that statement and disagree with me, saying that I could have had a successful life in Korea with my birthmother.
 My parents would never claim that they saved me, and would probably say that I’ve blessed them just as much as they’ve blessed me.
 But listen to what I’m saying.
 By adopting me, my parents were able to provide me with access to quality medical care – care that I needed to survive.
 But that’s just the tip of the iceberg.

-For me, the shortest and best way to explain it is like this: imagine requiring special assistance in every part of your life.
-From a stool to help you reach the bathroom counter, to pedal extenders and a booster seat to help you drive, to asking strangers to reach something at the grocery store.
-I am very fortunate to live an independent life, but I constantly need help by something or someone to get through my day.
+For me, the shortest and best way to explain it is like this: Imagine requiring special assistance in every part of your life.
+From a stool to help you reach the bathroom counter, to pedal extenders and a booster seat to help you drive, to asking strangers to reach something at the grocery store and not being able to carry many groceries because of your short stature and height restriction to push a cart.
+Also, you are constantly observed and pointed out as something unique.
+I always tell people, it’s like being a celebrity without any of the perks.
+I am very fortunate to live an independent life, which I believe was only possible because of the access I had living in the United States.

 One person I cherished the most during my short time in Korea was my physical therapist at Ilsan, who I was able to see for several days when I traveled to Korea two years ago.
 Because of my disability, I spent a lot of time with her.
 I had a lot of pictures of this lady when I was adopted and was able to have those photos explained to me.
 She told me that she would take me on special trips.
 She expressed how grateful she was to see me as an adult and how well I turned out.
 This amazing woman loved me without condition.